 California Industrial Welfare Commission (IWC) Wage Order #11 Broadcasting Industry Poster

-The Industrial Welfare Commission (IWC) Wage Order #11 Broadcasting Industry is a general labor law poster poster by the California Department Of Industrial Relations.
+The Industrial Welfare Commission (IWC) Wage Order #11 Broadcasting Industry is a labor law posters poster by the California Department Of Industrial Relations.
 This poster is mandatory for some employers, including employers in the broadcasting industry.

 This poster must be posted in a conspicuous place where all employees of California Broadcasting Industries will see it.
 Employers can also request if they need this poster in another language.
 This poster describes the standards and laws that must be followed in the Broadcasting Industry.
 Such laws include minimum wage rate, working overtime, holding records, and regulations for disabled workers.